tardate/LittleArduinoProjects/playground/SolenoidControl/README.md

 So we basically need the Arduino to be a switch.
 Connecting an Arduino to a solenoid just requires attention to two factors:

 * the current (and possibly voltage) required by the solenoid probably exceeds the power an Arduino can directly provide, so we'd use a transistor or FET to switch a higher-power current source
-* being electromagenetic devices, solenoids can produce significant [back-EMF](https://en.wikipedia.org/wiki/Counter-electromotive_force) and require a [flyback diode](https://en.wikipedia.org/wiki/Flyback_diode) to proect other components in the circuit
+* being electromagnetic devices, solenoids can produce significant [back-EMF](https://en.wikipedia.org/wiki/Counter-electromotive_force) and require a [flyback diode](https://en.wikipedia.org/wiki/Flyback_diode) to protect other components in the circuit

 For this circuit, I'm using a mini push-pull solenoid that is rated for 3-12V.
 The data I have from the [seller page on aliexpress](https://www.aliexpress.com/item/5pcs-mini-DC3-12V-Push-Pull-Type-Solenoid-Electromagnet-DC-Micro-Solenoid-Free-shipping/32309067252.html) specifies: